 Voting is now open for the Smith Photo Contest!
 We received more than 250 photo submissions to our contest and now it is up to you to decide which two photos you'd like to see hanging in Van Munching Hall, home of the University of Maryland's Robert H. Smith School of Business.
 The two photos with the most Facebook "Likes" will win the "People's Choice" category.

 Top government economists, plus academic experts and industry leaders recently gathered to discuss the outlook for financial markets and the economy under President-elect Donald Trump.

-It’s time to refresh the photo gallery that hangs in Van Munching Hall, home of the University of Maryland’s Robert H. Smith School of Business.
-The school’s previous photo contest in 2012 boasted more than 500 entries.
+It’s that time again—time to refresh the photo gallery that hangs in Van Munching Hall, home of the University of Maryland’s Robert H. Smith School of Business.
+The school’s previous photo contests in 2012 and 2014 boasted more than 700 entries.
 Do you have the next winning picture?
-Winning photos will be displayed in Van Munching Hall and featured in the spring 2015 issue of Smith Business magazine.
+Winning photos will be displayed in Van Munching Hall and featured in the spring 2017 issue of Smith Business magazine.

 The Dingman Center for Entrepreneurship at the University of Maryland’s Robert H. Smith School of Business has helped power UMD to sustaining high placements in the 2017 “Best Schools for Entrepreneurship” rankings by the Princeton Review and Entrepreneurship Magazine.

 Students at the University of Maryland's Robert H. Smith School of Business spent last week exploring global education and career opportunities during International Education Week, Nov.14-18, 2016.
 International Education Week is a joint initiative of the U.S. Department of Education and the U.S. Department of State.
 Smith events were hosted by the school’s Office of Global Initiatives which includes the Title VI Center for International Business Education and Research (CIBER), funded by the U.S. Department of Education.